-- Demonstrate understanding of safe and effective kitchen equipment use and maintenance. - Demonstrate expert-level operation of professional kitchen tools and equipment. - Demonstrate knife skills, knife sharpening techniques, handling a steel, and cutting techniques.

-- Understand the basic principles for using seasoning and flavoring to create good tasting food. - · Obtain ServSafe Certification. - Demonstrate food preparation for the following cooking methods saute, broil, grill, braise, deep and stir fry, and poach. - Understand basic principles of baking through formulas and measurement, mixing and gluten development and the baking process. - · Prepare a variety of pastry products. - Become familiar with regional and international cuisine.
-Develop an appreciation for native products, herbs, and foods. - Understand the basic principles of emulsification and all aspects of the elements of cold food pantry. - Utilize concept of menu planning, cost control, purchasing, receiving, quality standards, profit, and staffing costs. - Describe and apply the principles of nutrition to maximize nutrient retention in food preparation. - Demonstrate supervisory skills and abilities utilizing critical-thinking skills
+- Demonstrate understanding of safe and effective kitchen equipment use and maintenance - Demonstrate expert-level operation of professional kitchen tools and equipment. - Demonstrate knife skills, knife sharpening techniques, handling a steel, and cutting techniques. - Understand the basic principles for using seasoning and flavoring to create good tasting food. - · Obtain ServSafe Certification. - Demonstrate food preparation for the following cooking methods saute, broil, grill, braise, deep and stir fry, and poach. - Understand basic principles of baking through formulas and measurement, mixing and gluten development and the baking process. - · Prepare a variety of pastry products. - Become familiar with regional and international cuisine.
+Develop an appreciation for native products, herbs, and foods. - Understand the basic principles of emulsification and all aspects of the elements of cold food pantry. - Utilize concept of menu planning, cost control, purchasing, receiving, quality standards, profit, and staffing costs. - Describe and apply the principles of nutrition to maximize nutrient retention in food preparation. - Demonstrate supervisory skills and abilities utilizing critical-thinking skills.

 Math and writing placement are unique to each student and are determined during the admissions and intake advising process.
-Additional math or writing courses may be required prior to taking the math or writing program requirements in this degree.